-The number of shares of common stock subject to each of the options granted to named executive officers in fiscal 2009 was generally comparable to the size of options granted to the named executive officer in prior years and reflected the named executive officer's position and contribution to our financial performance.
-In fiscal 2009, the Compensation Committee approved stock option awards of 20,625 shares of our common stock for each of our named executive officers other than Mr. Shu, our President and Chief Executive Officer.
+The number of shares of common stock subject to each of the options granted to named executive officers in fiscal 2010 was generally comparable to the size of options granted to the named executive officer in prior years and reflected the named executive officer's position and contribution to our financial performance.
+In fiscal 2010, the Compensation Committee approved stock option awards of 20,625 shares of our common stock for each of our named executive officers other than Mr. Shu, our President and Chief Executive Officer.
 The use of the same grant award amount for each of our named executive officers other than our President and Chief Executive Officer reflected the Compensation Committee's desire to treat our executive officers equally with respect to long-term incentive compensation opportunities.
-With respect to Mr. Shu, the Committee approved a stock option award for 100,000 shares of our common stock.
-This grant was the result of the Committee's review of Mr. Shu's performance in fiscal 2009, which included his key management and product development contributions and his anticipated leadership contributions in fiscal 2010, as well as the Committee's review of equity compensation data from its customized peer group, which indicated that Mr. Shu's annual equity compensation was at the low end of the peer group range.
-Contingent upon the executive officer's continued employment, the grants for fiscal 2009 vest four years after the anniversary date of the executive officer's commencement of employment that is closest to the date of grant.
+With respect to Mr. Shu, the Committee approved a stock option award of 100,000 shares of our common stock.
+This grant was the result of the Committee's review of Mr. Shu's performance in fiscal 2010, which included his key management and product development contributions and his anticipated leadership contributions in fiscal 2011, as well as the Committee's review of equity compensation data from its customized peer group, which indicated that Mr. Shu's annual equity compensation was at the low end of the peer group range.
+Contingent upon the executive officer's continued employment, the grants for fiscal 2010 vest four years after the anniversary date of the executive officer's commencement of employment that is closest to the date of grant.
 Each of these option grants provides a return to the named executive officer only if he remains employed by us during the respective vesting period, and then only if the market price of the shares appreciates over the option term.
-We believe the four-year vesting schedule deters risk taking and further focuses management on building long-term shareholder value.
-The value of the shares subject to the fiscal 2009 option grants to executive officers are reflected in the "Summary Compensation Table" table below, and further information about these grants is reflected in the "Fiscal 2009 Grants of Plan-Based Awards" table below.
+The Compensation Committee believes the four-year vesting schedule deters risk taking and further focuses management on building long-term stockholder value.
+The value of the shares subject to the fiscal 2010 option grants to executive officers